 Your doctor may also advise you on what else you can do to boost your child’s height during puberty, based on what they find during her check-ups.

 6. Hormone Therapy

 Certain hormones, such as sex hormones and thyroid hormones, determine the body’s growth and development while regulating changes in physical composition.

 A deficiency in these hormones can stunt growth.
 On the other hand, an abundance could mean rapid growth during puberty.

 Likewise, certain pills encourage protein synthesis in the body, which promotes growth.
 Be sure to consult a physician with regards to hormone therapy.

+You might be surprised by this item on our list of how to maximize growth during puberty.
 Unlike the other items on this list, urbanisation isn’t a commonly known growth factor in children, but it has recently been observed to have a positive effect on both their development and growth.

 Urbanisation involves meeting your child’s basic needs, such as food, clothing, shelter, sanitation, and education.
 Scientists observe that in areas with an adequate supply of these basic needs, children tend to have taller stature and faster maturity than those who lack them.

 How to maximize growth during puberty: Tackle the myths

 There are several myths about growth.
 Perhaps you’re guilty of believing some of them.
 For instance, some parents believe that jumping rope and basketball can boost the child’s height more than any other sport.